-What should I include in my letters of recommendation?
+- What should I include in a letter of recommendation?
 We recommend focus be placed on your intellectual diversity and curiosity, your ability to engage in academic discussions about the current issues of the day, and any qualities or experiences that differentiate you as a leader.

-When will the selectees be announced?
+- When will the selectees be announced?
 The Milken Institute retains full responsibility for the selection process of new members while the MLC retains responsibility for administrative and marketing aspects of the application process.
-We work together to to provide applicants as much lead time as possible of their selection, usually about 6 weeks prior to the Global Conference.
+We work together to provide applicants as much lead time as possible of their selection.
+Each year, we notify new MLC selectees no later than February 15.
+This is about 12 weeks prior to our first official meeting which will take place at the 2018 Milken Institute Global Conference.
 Our goal is to allow MLC participants plenty of time to purchase their airfare at the lowest rate possible and to make all of the necessary arrangements to support their travel.
 Alternates selectees will also be notified and will have the opportunity to join should primary selectees be unable to attend the Milken Conference.

-When should I plan to arrive at the Global Conference?
-We encourage all MLC members to arrive no later than Saturday, April 29, 2017 in the early afternoon.
+- When should I plan to arrive at the Global Conference?
+We encourage all MLC members to arrive no later than Saturday, April 28, 2018 in the early afternoon.
 MLC members will gather for a group social on Saturday night and conference related socials on Sunday.
 Sunday is also the preferred time to secure your credentials and registration information.
 The conference starts fast and furious on Monday.
-With 3,000 people in attendance, waiting to register until Monday may cause you to miss the opening sessions.
+With over 3,000 people in attendance, waiting to register until Monday may cause you to miss the opening sessions.

-When should I plan to depart the Global Conference?
-MLC members should be prepared to fly out after 7:00 pm on Wednesday, May 3, 2017.
-If possible, flying out on Thursday is the preferred alternative.
-The conference goes all day Wednesday and closes with a great reception early Wednesday evening, after which MLC members all gather for a final social.
+- When should I plan to depart the Global Conference?
+MLC members should be prepared to fly out after 7:00 pm on Thursday, May 2, 2018.
+If possible, flying out on Friday is the preferred alternative.
+The conference goes all day Wednesday and closes with a great reception early Wednesday evening.
+MLC members are planning several post-conference events along with a final social Thursday evening.

-Is transportation provided?
-No, transportation is not provided, but MLC members are encouraged to link up as soon as they arrive and begin sharing Uber, Lyft, and Taxi rides.
+- Is local transportation provided in LA?
+Transportation is not provided, but MLC members are encouraged to link up as soon as they arrive and begin sharing Uber, Lyft, and Taxi rides.
 A rental car is usually not economical, nor necessary.

 - Ken Tarr: Keys to Success: Milken Global Conference Advice